by-jp/www.byjp.me/content/posts/tumblr-musings/bad-rounded-profile-pics/index.md

 ## How to install:

-All you need to do is go into the GlimmerBlocker Preference pane, go into filters, hit the little cog next to + and - under _filters_ and subscribe to my filter using the following address: http://dropbox.kedakai.co.uk/GlimmerBlocker/Facebook.xml
+All you need to do is go into the GlimmerBlocker Preference pane, go into filters, hit the little cog next to + and - under _filters_ and subscribe to my filter using the following address: [http://dropbox.kedakai.co.uk/GlimmerBlocker/Facebook.xml](http://dropbox.kedakai.co.uk/GlimmerBlocker/Facebook.xml)[^1]

 Let me know if there are any other annoyances I could add to this filter!

+[^1]: This URL (of mine) no longer works.
+I wonder if this GlimmerBlocker filter is still on one of my backups somewhere?